RodeWayne/wentaowan/_pages/about.md

 I aim to accumulate extensive practical experience and theoretical intuition during this research process, enabling me to achieve a deeper theoretical understanding of intelligence.
 In turn, I hope to use this theoretical understanding to better guide the practice of building intelligent systems.

 <span style="color: #990000; font-weight: bold;">
 I am currently on the job market and looking for research positions dedicated to one or more of the above directions.
-Any interested collaborators are welcome to contact me via email.
+Any interested collaborators are welcome to contact me via email (wanwentao93@gmail.com).
 </span>

 <!--
 I am currently on the job market and looking for research positions dedicated to one or more of the above directions.
 Any interested collaborators are welcome to contact me via email.
 -->